 Stark for GitHub

-Since its launch, we’ve seen many customers start using Projects in the Stark web app to continuously track how accessibility work is done in Figma files across their company.
+Since its launch, we’ve seen many customers start using Projects in the Stark web app to continuously track how digital accessibility work is done in Figma files across their company.
 Being able to track and fix accessibility issues by efficiently allocating resources has been a game changer for design organizations across industries.

 And starting today, you can now also sync your Github repositories into your Stark Projects.

 Once you’ve authorized the Stark app through Github and connected your repo to a Stark project, you’ll see real-time reports of accessibility issues found in this repo.